woodser/monero-ts/docs/developer_guide/connection_manager.md

 # Connection Manager

+Wallets can connect to a single Monero daemon or use a connection manager to automatically select the best connection among multiple daemons.
+Using a connection manager, wallets can automatically switch to a better connection if the current connection becomes disconnected or slow.

-The following code demonstrates how to use monero-ts's connection manager to manage daemon or wallet RPC endpoints.
+The following code demonstrates how to use monero-ts's connection manager to manage daemon or wallet RPC connections.

 See [MoneroConnectionManager](https://woodser.github.io/monero-ts/typedocs/classes/MoneroConnectionManager.html) or [TestMoneroConnectionManager.ts](https://github.com/monero-ecosystem/monero-ts/blob/master/src/test/TestMoneroConnectionManager.ts) for more detail.